Vesteria-Coding/CLI-Video-Player/README.md

 This is tested on both windows and linux.

 ## IMPORTANT!
-In order for sound to work you need ffmpeg installed and added to path
+In order for sound to work you need ffmpeg installed and added to path.